Total Pageviews

 A third question: Ever notice how the authors of the New Testament were convinced they were living in the last days, the final hours?
 Paul thought so (1 Corinthians 10:11), as did the epistle writers John (1 John 2:18), Jude (Jude 18-19), James (James 5:8-9), Peter (1 Peter 4:7), and our other John of Patmos (Revelation 1:1).

-And a summary question: What if they are all right?
+And a summary question: What if they are all correct?
 Not about the Second Coming, of course, which is a definite, single-event occurrence in our future (and which will probably occur anywhere from later next year to 14,000 years from now; just my guess).
 But what if the scripture writers, and the medieval Christians, and the baby boomers, and all believers right up through today are absolutely right that we have been living in the last days, the last hours, for about twenty centuries?
 And what if we, like the wise maidens in Jesus’ parable, are called as a church to bring enough oil to keep our lamps burning for thirty centuries more?
 Is it unthinkable that the life of the church, its entire era of salvation by the loving sacrifice of Christ, could itself be exactly what the epistle writers say it is – an era of last days, of final hours?

 WHY HAVE A BOOK OF REVELATION?

-Before the days of Martin Luther, there was a way of reading the book of Revelation that endured more than thousand years and continues to today: that it deals anew with every generation of the church, a continuous cycle of hope overcoming persecution, each generation with its own plagues, its own judgments, its own Big Baddies and men of lawlessness, its own falling away from the faith – in effect, the spirit of antichrist gone out into the world (1 John 4:3), just as Paul’s man of lawlessness already had secret power at work in the world (2 Thessalonians 2:7).
+Before the days of Martin Luther, there was a way of reading the book of Revelation that endured more than a thousand years and continues to today: that it deals anew with every generation of the church, a continuous cycle of hope overcoming persecution, each generation with its own plagues, its own judgments, its own Big Baddies and men of lawlessness, its own falling away from the faith – in effect, the spirit of antichrist gone out into the world (1 John 4:3), just as Paul’s man of lawlessness already has secret power at work in the world (2 Thessalonians 2:7).
 The cycle will continue, says this way of approaching Revelation, until the final Coming of Jesus in glory, when every knee will bend joyfully and proclaim Him Lord.

 Maybe that ruins Left Behind for some of us (although I’m more of a Good Omens girl myself), but think about it: What did the book of Revelation mean to a Germanic believer in the year 622 C.E.?
 What did it mean to a Celtic believer in 1066 C.E.?
 What did it mean to a Native American convert in 1876 C.E.?
 And, frankly, what does it mean to us if our Bridegroom tarries until the year 3526 C.E.?